qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_gui.rst

 ----------------------------

 To add a new map view, go to :menuselection:`View -->` |newMap|
 :menuselection:`New Map View`.
-A new floating widget displaying the layers rendering is added to QGIS.
+A new floating widget, mimicking the main map view's rendering, is added to QGIS.
 You can add as many map views as you need.
 They can be kept floating, placed side by side or stacked on top of each other.